IPL 2018 -The biggest sporting extravaganza

 Best Finish: Winners in 2013, 2015, and 2017

 Like Chennai Super Kings, Rajasthan Royals is also making a comeback to IPL, after a two-year ban due to owner Raj Kundra involved in match-fixing allegations.
-Rajasthan Royalss is often considered as a “moneyball” team in IPL, this tag came after out of the blues Rajasthan Royalss surprised the whole country after winning the inaugural edition of IPL.
+Rajasthan Royals is often considered as a “moneyball” team in IPL, this tag came after out of the blues Rajasthan Royals surprised the whole country after winning the inaugural edition of IPL.
 Their IPL journey has been a mix bag of bottom finishes and table topping seasons, the team would be looking to make a similar impact as they did in the inaugural season.

 Owner: Manoj Badale